23XI Racing: History

 The previous logo for 23XI Racing.

 During the summer of 2020, rumors swirled that Michael Jordan intended on purchasing an ownership stake in Richard Petty Motorsports, who fielded the only black driver in the NASCAR Cup Series, Bubba Wallace.
 Such claims were repeatedly denied by Jordan's management team.

 On September 8, 2021, veteran motorsports executive Steve Lauletta was named team president after serving as the interim president since the team's foundation.

 On July 12, 2022, 23XI Racing announced that two-time NASCAR Xfinity Series champion Tyler Reddick signed with the team for the 2024 season.
 On July 23, 2022, Hamlin announced that starting in 2023, 23XI would have its own pit crews instead of leasing them from Joe Gibbs Racing.

 In May, 2024, 23XI opened its doors to their brand-new race shop and team headquarters, named "Airspeed", in Huntersville, North Carolina.

 Antitrust lawsuit with Front Row Motorsports against NASCAR

 On October 2, 2024, it was announced that 23XI Racing, along with Front Row Motorsports, filed an antitrust lawsuit against NASCAR over the terms of the updated charter agreement, as well as anti-competitive practices committed by the France family.
 On December 18, both teams were granted a motion of preliminary injunction, allowing them to race as chartered entries in 2025 while continuing their legal battle with NASCAR.
 The injunction also allowed the transfer of the two Stewart–Haas Racing charters to both teams.
 On June 5, 2025, the U.S. Court of Appeals overturned the preliminary injunction ruling.
 On August 25, NASCAR filed a legal notice of its agreement to issue one of the charters to a redacted entity.
+On December 11, 2025, after eight days in court, the case was settled.